zzhangjii/learning-library/workshops/README.md

 - Learn how to use the SQL Developer Data Import Wizard
 - Learn how to upload files to the OCI Object Storage
-- Learn how to define object store credentials for ADWC
+- Learn how to define object store credentials for ATP
 - Learn how to create tables in your database
 - Learn how to load data from the Object Store